 It encompasses green marketing but it also includes practices that go beyond the environment, like social and economic issues.

-Sustainable Marketing Principles and Strategies
+Sustainable Marketing Strategies

 - Have a larger purpose.